Whether you know it or not, some marketing channels are as old as human civilization itself. Some even date back before recorded history.

 Signage can be used, just like most other channels, to accomplish any of your goals.
 But the key to successfully using signage is to make sure it’s targeted.

+Targeting your signage can be difficult, but it's key to ensuring your success.
 Targeting your signage can be difficult, but it’s key to ensuring your success.

 Targeting your signage can be difficult.
 If you’re marketing to niche audiences, you probably don’t want to display your signage to massive audiences.
 That will disqualify billboards.
 On the other hand, placing your signage in a truck stop or as part of an event sponsorship can really pay off.